Attorney for Third DUI in Des Moines, Iowa Polk County

 Fines and Community Service

-Also, keep in mind that those are big fines and that if the state asks for community service hours instead of a fine, you’re going to be doing a lot of community service hours.
+Also, keep in mind that those are big fines.
+If the state asks for community service hours instead of a fine, a judge will probably assign a lot of community service hours.
 If you have difficulty keeping a job, though (and a third OWI conviction may well lose you your job), it might be worth considering asking the state about community service hours instead of some or all of your fine.

+For second and third OWIs, the court can have a hearing and then decide to commit you to inpatient treatment for alcohol or drug addiction.
 The court can decide up front how long you have to spend in treatment or they can ask that the hospital tell the court when you’ve gotten as much benefit from the treatment as possible.

 If you can’t afford treatment but are committed by the court, you’ll be considered a state patient and your treatment costs will be handled as provided in the Iowa Code.

 While you have no license, you will very probably be tempted to drive.
 It’s expensive and time-consuming to rely on other people for transportation, especially if you have kids and need to get them to school and you to work.
 Don’t do it.

 Third OWI Resulting in Death

 If your drunk driving caused a death, you can’t get a TRL for two years (and your licensed is still revoked for six years.)